Dylan-Liew/definitely-not-java/docs/04-encapsulation.md

 ## Class and Object
 - Class: Bundles composite data type with associated functions
+- Using Class abstraction as a tool to define composite data type and add methods that operate on the data (fields).
 - Components:
     - Fields (also called states, attributes, or properties)
     - Methods (functions that operate on the fields)